-8.21 The City Council is committed to providing high quality affordable housing for people who are unable to access or afford market housing.
+8.20 The City Council is committed to providing high quality affordable housing for people who are unable to access or afford market housing.
 This is an important commitment to ensure that a choice of housing is available to all in mixed income and mixed tenure sustainable communities.

-Policy TP31 Affordable housing
+Policy TP30 Affordable housing

-The City Council will seek 35% affordable homes as a developer contribution on residential developments of 15 dwellings or more.
+The City Council will seek a developer contribution of 35% towards the provision of affordable housing on residential developments of 15 dwellings or more.